gma/2025.pyconuk.org/src/food.md

 <p>Please see the dietary statuses below.
 If you have any questions about ingredients, whether as noted below or otherwise, please ask a member of the serving staff.</p>

+<p>Our menu options are selected to cater for as many dietary requirements as possible.
+However, a number of vegan and gluten free options will also be kept separate; please ask serving staff if you require them.</p>

 <p><strong>Please note that all food is prepared in the same kitchen so cross-contamination is a possibility.</strong></p>

 <table class="table">